Tags : Museum

 Timings : 10:00 AM - 5:00 PM

 Planning a Trip?
 Ask Your Question

-Recently listed in The Times, London under the 50 most voted museums across the world, Wellington museum has come up as a focal tourist location for tourists from far and wide.
-It is located on Queen Wharfs, Wellington in New Zealand occupying the historic Bond Store, formerly known to keep the cargo loads by maritime ships and sailors on the Wellington harbor.
-It is a mere two-minute walk from the Lambton Quay which is centrally located on the map of Wellington and the route can easily be availed by a cable car.
+Recently listed in The Times, London, among the 50 most voted museums worldwide, Wellington museum has become a focal tourist location for tourists from far and wide.
+It is located on Queen Wharfs, Wellington in New Zealand occupying the historic Bond Store, formerly known to keep the cargo loads by maritime ships and sailors in the Wellington harbor.
+It is a mere two-minute walk from Lambton Quay, which is centrally located on the map of Wellington, and the route can easily be availed by cable car.

-The entry is free to everyone but prior booking is required for designated school tours, or academic research groups or any commercial operator, charges might apply them.
-It is open from 10:00 am to 5:00 pm every day except on Christmas day.
-The trip can be highly interesting and informative, especially if you are visiting New Zealand with your children.
-The museum holds its roots strong and firm with the maritime history of the Wellington that has been a feature of the country since the early 18th century.
+The entry is free to everyone, but prior booking is required for designated school tours, academic research groups or any commercial operator.
+However, charges might apply to them.
+It is open from 10:00 am to 5:00 pm except on Christmas day.
+The trip can be exciting and informative, especially if you are visiting New Zealand with your children.
+The museum holds its roots solid and firm with Wellington's maritime history, which has been a feature of the country since the early 18th century.

 The Bond Store- The very initial steps inside the museum transports you to a different period altogether in the past, precisely the early 19th century when the museum once used to be a Bond Store, a warehouse to store cargo goods of the maritime seas.

 Telling Tales- This alley of the museum takes you through the history of the Wellington in its brightest years of the 1900s when the economy, trade, culture, and society flourished to its peak.
 It was during this period that Wellington was regarded to be The Coolest Little Capital.